 Study Abroad Program Overview

-UCEAP’s Mediterranean Politics, Food & Culture Program offers the opportunity to discover the ways in which the gastronomies of the Mediterranean world have unified and divided its cultures over several centuries.
+UCEAP’s Mediterranean Politics, Food & Culture Program invites dynamic students to study in the three remarkable cities of Florence, Syracuse (Sicily), and Barcelona to gain a profound appreciation of the role played by food and nutrition in these societies.
+In this program you will discover the ways in which the gastronomies of the Mediterranean world have unified and divided its cultures over several centuries.
 The importance of migration, agriculture, urbanization, and sustainability are all examined by focusing on the nutritional, cultural and symbolic value of food.
-The program also offers the unique opportunity to study in three cities, Florence, Catania (Sicily) and Barcelona, with additional excursions into the surrounding areas.

-Students in the program are organized into two groups: one group begins in Barcelona, travels to Sicily, and finishes in Florence; the other group goes to the same three locations in the opposite direction.
-All courses are the same for both groups and in both cases the Sicily section functions as a two-week intensive workshop.
+Students are organized into three groups: one group begins in Barcelona, travels to Florence, and finishes in Sicily; the other groups go to the same three locations in a different sequence.
+All courses are the same for all three groups and all students have a one-week break for rest or recreational travel between the second and third cities.

 Students attend classes with UC students only.